unitsofmeasurement/uom-demos/web/temperature-converter/README.md

 **Based on quickstarts to demonstrate Java EE and a few additional technologies from the JBoss stack.**

 This example demonstrates the use of an *EJB 3.1 Stateless Session Bean* and *CDI* to access it via a *JSF*.
-Deployment occurs via a war archive for deployment to *JBoss AS 7*.
+Deployment occurs via a war archive for deployment to *JBoss Wildfly*.

 These are the steps that occur: